Which Statement About Stress Is True? Here's What Science Actually Says

 People who regularly face manageable challenges and work through them develop what psychologists call "stress resilience" — the capacity to handle bigger challenges without being overwhelmed.
 They've built the internal resources: coping skills, support systems, self-regulation tools, meaning-making frameworks.

 This is why exposure to some stress, in a supportive context, can actually be good for you.
 Not overwhelming stress.
-Not traumatic stress.
-But manageable challenges that you work through — that's how you build the capacity to handle bigger things.
+Think about it: not traumatic stress.
+But manageable challenges that you work through — that's how you build the capacity to handle bigger things Most people skip this — try not to..

 Fact 4: Social Connection Is One of the Best Stress Buffers